vthoule/confluence-saml-plugin/README.md

   Docs can be found in the [wiki](https://github.com/bitium/confluence-saml-plugin/wiki)

 ## Compatability
-  This plugin is compatible with the [Bitium IdP](https://bitium.com) other IdP that support SAML 2.0 may also work.
-If you have success using it with another IdP please let us know so we can list them in the wiki.
+  This plugin is compatible with the [Bitium IdP](https://bitium.com) but other IdP's that support SAML 2.0 may also work.
+If you have success using it with another system please let us know so we can list that in the wiki.

 ## Contributing